-- 1. Rationalization of Examination and Evaluation procedure. (annexure 1) - 2. e-Governance in Administration and Academics (annexure 2) - 7.4 Contribution to environmental awareness / protection
+- 1. Rationalization of Examination and Evaluation procedure. (annexure 1) - 2. e-Governance in Administration and Academics (annexure 2) - 7.4 Contribution to environmental awareness / protection without causing any damage to the environment.

-As the University is uniquely located in a forest area and a hotspot of biodiversity, it has to conduct a green audit regularly.
-It also has the responsibility of planning its development without causing any damage to the environment.
 The 330 odd acre lush green campus of Kuvempu University is located at the foot hills of Sahyadri ranges of Western Ghats somewhat like a tropical evergreen forest described as breath taking.
 Out of 330 acres more than 180 acres are untouched keeping in mind the standard environmental policies.
 Varieties of wildlife (Flora and Fauna) are preserved in the campus.
 The campus has lush green forests, well-crafted and maintained gardens in addition to that the ethnic style of gardens like Pampavana and Smritivana are maintained.